In the footsteps of the past in Beaumes-de-Venise

 Park in the large car park in front of the tourist office, behind the cemetery.

-Please note: there is a weekly market on Tuesday mornings.
+Please note: weekly market on Tuesday mornings.

-(S/E) Exit the car park between the library and the post office.
-Cross Boulevard Raspail (D21) and then head opposite onto Chemin du Pasquier (marked in yellow and red bythe GRP®) until you reach the next fork.
+(S/E) Leave the car park between the library and the post office.
+Cross Boulevard Raspail (D21) then head straight on along Chemin du Pasquier (yellow and redGRP®® markings) until you reach the next fork.

 (1) Continue left towards Notre-Dame d'Aubune.
-Reach the bridge over the Carpentras Canal.
-Leave theGRP® to take this bridge, then turn right to continue along the canal on the other bank.
+Reach the bridge over the Canal de Carpentras.
+Leave theGRP®® to cross this bridge, then turn right to continue along the canal on the other bank.

-Pass a second bridge leading to private property and turn right at the third bridge to rejoin the tarmac road.
+Pass a second bridge leading to private property and turn right at the third to rejoin the tarmac road.

-(7) On your return, pass through the breach and descend opposite, following theGRP® markings through an oak forest until you reach a viewpoint in front of the Rocher du Diable.
-Enjoy the magnificent panorama stretching as far as the Alpilles, with Notre-Dame d'Aubune directly below the rock.*
+(7) On your return, pass through the gap, descend opposite following theGRP®® markings through an oak wood until you reach a viewpoint in front of the Rocher du Diable.
+Magnificent views stretching as far as the Alpilles, with Notre-Dame d’Aubune directly below the rock at the very bottom.*

 At the EDF pole, turn right onto the path that climbs up and passes to the left of the rampart before descending towards the village.